WHAT WE DO

 The Hope Centre provides a safe space for people to meet basic needs such as washing and drying clothes, showering, accessing WIFI and eating a hot meal.

-Our caseworkers are also on hand to advise our guests on housing, benefit and EU Settlement Scheme applications, and can reconnect them with a GP or Dentist as well as refer them to mental health and well-being support.
+Our Case Workers are also on hand to advise our guests on housing and benefit applications, and can reconnect them with a GP or Dentist as well as refer them to mental health and well-being support.

 Companionship and being part of a community are both vital components to the happiness and psychological wellbeing of a person.